A Great Fall

-A Great Fall is a non-fiction book written by Mildred Savage.
+A Great Fall is a non-fiction book by Mildred Savage.
 It was originally published in hardback by Simon & Schuster in 1970.

 The book quotes from Giles v.
 State of Maryland, 386 U.S. 66, "A criminal trial is not a game in which the State’s function is to outwit and entrap its quarry.
 The State’s pursuit is justice, not a victim."